 But in American society, she isn’t treated like one.
-Terms such as "babysitter," "caregiver," or "daycare provider" are too often the words that pop into people’s heads when they think of an adult who teaches very young children.
-And their pay is too often at the bottom of the income ladder, with salaries near $10 per hour.
-In fact, many adults working in child-care centers and other early-childhood programs make about $1 more than fast-food cooks and less than animal caretakers, according to a recent report by the Center for the Study of Child Care Employment at the University of California, Berkeley.
+Terms such as “babysitter,” “caregiver,” or “daycare provider” are too often the words that pop into people’s heads when they think of an adult who teaches very young children.
+And their pay is too often at the bottom of the income ladder, with salaries near $10 an hour.
+In fact, many adults working in child-care centers and other early-childhood programs make about $1 more than fast-food cooks and less than animal caretakers, according to a recent report by the Center for the Study of Child Care Employment at UC Berkeley.

-The report, "Worthy Work, Still Unlivable Wages: The Early Childhood Workforce 25 Years after the National Child Care Staffing Study," lays bare the wide disparities in pay and benefits to teachers of children under 5 years old in the United States.
-And it shows the nation has made little progress in improving the pay and status of early-childhood teachers and assistants a quarter-century after researchers started examining the profession.
+The report “Worthy Work, Still Unlivable Wages: The Early Childhood Workforce 25 Years After the National Child Care Staffing Study,” lays bare the wide disparities in pay and benefits to teachers of children under 5 years old in the United States.
+And it shows that the nation has made little progress in improving the pay and status of early-childhood teachers and assistants a quarter century after researchers began examining the profession.
 In 1989, they earned poverty-level pay and few, if any, benefits—the same is true today.
 And since 1997, early-childhood teachers and assistants’ salaries have only increased by about 1 percent according to the report.

 Those moments in the sandbox are essential to helping children get the right start in life.
 But without compensation and better benefits, adults with the skills and motivation needed for good teaching will not be attracted to the profession, and those who are already in the job will continue to be unable to afford the training that might improve their skills.
 And America’s children will continue to lose out.

 This post appears courtesy of New America’s Weekly Wonk magazine.

 We want to hear what you think about this article.
 Submit a letter to the editor or write to email@example.com.